jpegleg/enchanter/README.md

 ## The file_password.toml file

 The optional key material file `file_password.toml` can be used instead of a password or environment variable.
-If a file_password.toml is used for encryption, that same file_password.toml will be required for decryption.
+If a file_password.toml is used for encryption, that same password from the file_password.toml will be required for decryption.

 The file is constructed as a single key value pair: